 Cultivate, journeys of food &friendship

-small immersive cultural experiences through the lens of food
+small immersive cultural experiences for the culturally curious

 Travelling to a country to learn about their food brings insight into the multiple layers of history & culture.

 I just returned from another amazing trip to Puebla and Mexico City with a group of 8 people.
 In just a few weeks, it’s time for a trip with 10-people to Marrakech where we’ll explore the delicious food, beautiful mountains, vast desert and magical city through the warmth and hospitality of its people.

 To get more insight into the trips, please contact me through this website.
 Here’s just a “taste” of our journey to Mexico…